IBM/watson-second-opinion/README.md

 * Interact with Watson Natural Language Understanding using Watson's Node SDK
 * Build a user interface around the result of Watson Natural Language Understanding
-* Deploy the app in Kubernetes
+* Create and use Cloudant NoSQL Database
-* Deploy and connect a Cloudant database in the same instance of Kubernetes Cluster
+* Deploy a Nodejs application to analyze product reviews

 <!--Remember to dump an image in this path-->
 ![Architecture](/docs/app-architecture.png)

 ## Flow
-1. The user deploys the app in Kubernetes.
+1. The user deploys the app in IBM Cloud.
 The user interacts with the user interface of the app.
 2. The user enters the product URL and the app would start getting the reviews of the Product.
 3. The app then stores the reviews in a database for later use.
 4. The app starts to upload the reviews in Watson Natural Language Understanding.